 How Asset-Based Lending Can Drive Growth and Improve Cash Flow for Consumer Product Businesses

-At Assembled Brands, we specialize in flexible asset-based lines of credit, enabling you to leverage your inventory and accounts receivable as collateral.
-In this guide, we’ll explain how ABL works, why it’s an ideal solution for growing consumer product businesses, and how you can use it to optimize cash flow for your business.
+At Assembled Brands, we specialize in flexible asset-based lines of credit, enabling you to leverage your inventory and/or accounts receivable as collateral.
+In this guide, we’ll explain how ABL works, why it’s an ideal solution for growing consumer product businesses, and how you can use it to optimize cash flow and growth for your business.

 What is Asset-Based Lending (ABL)?

-Asset-Based Lending (ABL) is a financing option that allows you to use your business assets—such as inventory and accounts receivable—as collateral to unlock the capital you need for growth.
-For instance, if your business is holding onto large amounts of inventory or has unpaid invoices from customers, ABL lets you access funds that might otherwise be tied up.
-This can be especially helpful for businesses with steady revenue, giving you the working capital you need to keep expanding.
+Asset-Based Lending (ABL) is a financing option that enables you to utilize your business assets, such as inventory and accounts receivable, as collateral to secure the capital you need for growth.
+For instance, if your business builds and holds inventory for multiple months and sells to wholesalers/retailers that require payment terms, asset-based financing lets you access capital against those assets.
+This can be especially helpful for businesses that are scaling, giving you the working capital you need to keep expanding.

 Here’s how it works:

 - Accounts Receivable: If your business has outstanding invoices from customers, ABL allows you to use those receivables as collateral to access immediate cash.
-This can be particularly valuable if your customers pay on extended terms or if you experience slow-paying accounts.
+This form of collateral is considered the highest quality for lenders and can be particularly valuable if your customers pay on extended terms.

-- Inventory: Your stock—or finished goods (but also in some cases raw and work-in-progress materials)—can also serve as collateral.
+- Inventory: Your stock—or finished goods (but also in some cases raw and work-in-progress materials)—also serves as collateral.
 If you carry substantial inventory, ABL provides the opportunity to tap into those assets to fund your operations and expansion.
+This is particularly helpful for e-commerce-specific companies that do not have any accounts receivable.
+Not many lenders or banks lend against inventory only (Assembled Brands does!)

 Why is ABL a Good Option for CPG Businesses?